msinhore/adaptive-climate-blueprint/README.md

 ### "My AC beeps every time - can this be fixed?"
 Yes! v2 includes smart state management that only sends commands when settings actually need to change.
 No more unnecessary beeps in bedrooms!

+### "My Daikin AC has a +2°C offset in heat mode - how do I handle this?"
+Some manufacturers (like Daikin) apply internal offsets.
+Create a template sensor to compensate: if heat mode, subtract 2°C from the ASHRAE target before sending to your AC.
+This keeps ASHRAE calculations accurate while working with manufacturer quirks.

+### "Does the blueprint automatically switch between heating and cooling?"
+No - it only adjusts temperature setpoints.
+You should manually set your AC to "Auto" mode for seasonal operation, or manually select Heat/Cool/Dry modes as desired.
+This gives you control while the blueprint handles optimal temperatures.

 ## 📚 Documentation & Setup Guides